-Examinee who has a propensity to physiologically respond to a question by virtue of its position in a sequence of questions rather than the content of the question.
-Some techniques rotate the serial position of relevant questions because of the possibility of spot responses.
+An as-yet unproven concept wherein an examinee has a propensity to physiologically respond to a question by virtue of its position in a sequence of questions rather than the content of the question.
+Some techniques rotate the serial position of relevant questions because of the concern of spot responses.